Like A Tree

 By Jon Ulrich © All rights reserved Copying not permitted www.GrowingAsDisciples.com

-Get Ready To Share… Share with another person or your small group how Christ has changed way you go, what you know, and how you live.
+Get Ready To Share… Share with another person or your small group how the Lord has strengthened you to keep on doing His work.

 Please consider sharing these devotionals with others through the social media you use.